 Most of the defendants have been arrested in previous Tar Sands Blockade actions.
 Ron Seifert, the Blockade’s media spokesman, was also named, although he has not yet been arrested in connection with the ongoing protest.
 Actor Daryl Hannah, who was arrested while defending area landowner Eleanor Fairchild’s home, is not named in the SLAPP suit.
 Fairchild, however, is named in the suit.

 Another activist, going by the name Kevin Redding due to security concerns, recently escaped arrest at a secondary tree-sit the Blockade launched last week at West End Nature Preserve outside Mt.
 Vernon, Texas, where TransCanada had announced plans to cut trees.

 “I’ve lived in Texas my whole life, and when I heard about TransCanada putting the pipeline through, I didn’t like the idea of any part of Texas having a tar sands pipeline going through it,” Redding told Truthout.
 “I’ve been here for a long time, and I don’t plan on going anywhere.”

 Redding said local police tried to intimidate him, as he sat in a tree, with threats that he would be charged with terrorism.
 When company representatives said they would under-bore through the preserve, rather than cut trees in the ecologically sensitive area, the activist left the site, unobserved.

 Monday’s action comes on the heels of an ongoing police crackdown not only on the tree-sitters, but also on journalists trying to tell their story.
-Two New York Times ” >while covering the tree-sit.
+Two New York Times reporters were detained October 10 while covering the tree-sit.
 They were released after identifying themselves as media.

-Solidarity rallies were held Monday in support of the Tar Sands Blockade’s ongoing action in New York, Washington, D.C., San Francisco, Austin and Denton, Texas.
+Solidarity rallies were held Monday in support of the Tar Sands Blockade’s ongoing action in New York; Washington, D.C.; San Francisco; and Austin and Denton, Texas.